Hackensack Fire Department

 Fire Prevention: Call 201-646-7685

-The Fire Prevention Bureau headed by the Fire Official, Captain Chris Annunziata is staffed with 3 full time and 8 part time licensed inspectors.
+The Fire Prevention Bureau headed by the Fire Official, Deputy Chief Chris Annunziata is staffed with 3 full time and 8 part time licensed inspectors.
 The office is open from 9-4 M-F. The bureau is responsible for enforcing the Fire Code which includes fire inspections in all occupancies, commercial and multifamily.
 All occupancies should be registered with the bureau with the exception of owner occupied one and two family homes.
 If your building/tenant space is not registered with the bureau, call 201-646-7685 and ask for an application.
 Unregistered occupancies (including non-owner occupied 2 family homes) may be subject to court summons.
 If you are selling a condominium you will need to make an appointment to obtain a Certificate of Smoke Detector and Carbon Monoxide Compliance.
 This takes the place of a "CO" required for one and two family home sales.
 Firefighter Charlie Eyer is the city Fire Sub Code Official, the Fire Sub Code is responsible for fire inspections pertaining to new construction or new equipment.
 He primarily works out of the Building and Land Use Department, 410 E. Railroad Ave and can be reached at 201-646-3920.

 Public Education / Information Management: Call 201-646-8045